Francesco601/Multilevel-Feedback-Queue/README.md

 # Multilevel-Feedback-Queue

 A Multilevel Feeback Queue (MLFQ) CPU scheduling algoritm is one of the most well-known approaches to CPU scheduling in operating systems.
 It was first described by
-Corbato et al in 1962 in a system knownn as the Compatible Time-Sharing System and was later incorporated into Multics, the forerunner of Unix.
+Corbato et al in 1962 in a system known as the Compatible Time-Sharing System and was later incorporated into Multics, the forerunner of Unix.
 The schedular has been subsequently developed and refined thoughout the years into the implementations that you might encounter in some modern systems.

 The fundmamental problem that MLFQ tries to address is two-fold.
 First, it needs to optimize <em>turnaround time</em>, which is usually done most successsfuly by running shorter jobs first.
 Unfortunaately, the OS doesn't generally know how long a job or process will run for, exactly the knowledge that algorithms like SJF
 (or STCF) require.
-Second of all, MLFQ needs to make a system feeel respomsive to interactive users (i..e users sitting and staring at the screen, waiting for a process to finish) and thus minimize <em>response time</em>; unfortunately algorithms like Round Robin reduce response time but are horrible for turnaround time.
+Second of all, MLFQ needs to make a system feel respomsive to interactive users (i.e. users sitting and staring at the screen, waiting for a process to finish) and thus minimize <em>response time</em>; unfortunately algorithms like Round Robin reduce response time but are horrible for turnaround time.
 So the problem is: given that we in general do not know anything about a process, how can we build a CPU scheduler to acheive these goals?
 How can the scheduler learn. as the system is running, the characteristics of the jobs it is running, and theefore make better scheduling decisions?
 In short, how can we design a scheduler that